Was Your Truck Accident Caused By “Highway Hypnosis?”

 While federal trucking laws are designed to prevent driver fatigue, many long distance truck drivers skimp on sleep in order to save time.
 If you are injured in a trucking accident, your attorney will use the truck driver’s log to help determine if the driver was in compliance with federal and state laws regulating sleep and rest breaks.
 If there is evidence that the driver was not getting adequate rest, both the driver and the trucking company may be held liable for the crash.

 Do you believe your truck crash was caused by a drowsy driver?
-Contact Kaufman Law.
+Contact Kaufman Injury Law.
 Ask to schedule a free consultation, and we’ll let you know if you have a case.

 Recent Post

-- Can I Seek Legal Recourse for a Dog Bite Injury in Georgia?
+- Can I Be Fired for Filing a Workers’ Comp Claim in Georgia?